 <section id="sec-additional-info-sub-section-more">

-<h3>Additional Info Sub Section More</h3>
+<h3>Additional Info Sub Clause More</h3>

 <p>Some technical content</p>